Is This the Future of Aquariums?

 Of course, whether that will have an impact is a different matter, and really, only time will tell.
 While the theater space is spectacular, the current film, Designing Our Future, came across as relentlessly optimistic and wouldn’t have convinced me as a layman that we have too much to worry about.
 It had a typical Silicon Valley we’re-going-to-innovate-our-way-out-of-this-thing attitude.
 Which is interesting since folks smarter than me argue there are better ways to convince people about climate change and its effects.
 Indeed, Schubel’s off-script plea in his speech to journalists attending the opening that we needed to get the word out about how it was regulation that was preventing solutions to climate change was jarring.
 (The cynic in me was drawn to the “Honda” part of the theater’s name) In the culmination gallery, one older woman summed up the general frustration over the time it took to move between questions in the quizzes when she declared, “Can you please rush them, I don’t have any patience.”

-But this is just the first stab, the opening salvo by a place that reaches an audience no UN report or New York Times investigation will ever get to.
+But this is just the first stab, the opening salvo by a place that reaches an audience no U.N. report or New York Times investigation will ever get to.
 The aquarium not only pulls in hundreds of thousands of children, but also the parents and teachers who are currently in the position to do something about what they consume, how they live, and what policies matter to them.
 Often these visitors are from parts of the country (Orange County and Arizona) that don’t usually vote for politicians who set climate change and pollution as a priority.
 And so there will be, no doubt, videos that satisfy the critic who wants more fire and brimstone on the screen.
 And the technological kinks will be ironed out.

 But I love that there are ambitious folks like those at the newly expanded Aquarium of the Pacific achieve what should arguably be everybody’s main goal: getting the message across that as much fun as petting sharks and ogling exotic fish can be, there’s a responsibility for what we leave behind.
 That if those fish, molluscs, and ocean mammals are going to have their freedom sacrificed, it shouldn’t be just to entertain.
 The aquarium has raised the bar in its role as a major tourist attraction, challenging other aquariums to answer the question: Can you do more?